rnestler/rnestler.github.io-source/content/articles/2017/2017-05-14_visiting_sarajevo.rst

     Door to czesiek's office in the OCCRP place

-Since I wanted to avoid taking pictures of any sensitive material I just took a picture of the door to the office ;)
+Since I wanted to avoid taking pictures of any sensitive material I just took a picture of the door to the office. ;)

-czesiek self described his work as follows:
+czesiek described his work as follows:

     I'm a hacker at OCCRP, I'm in charge of developing editorial pipeline (newsroom software geared towards investigative journalist teams; we plan